 Readers who are particularly interested in this process of creating musical motives from textual images might turn directly to vol 1, chapter 20, C 148 where the issue is addressed, with specific examples.

 According to Bach’s Obituary published in 1754, Bach wrote five cycles of cantatas for the Lutheran Church year.
 Cycles 1 and 2 remain virtually intact.
 A number of cantatas remain from cycle 3 but little thereafter.
-In all, about two hundred religious cantatas survive from a possible canon of around three hundred.
+In all, nearly two hundred religious cantatas survive from a possible canon of around three hundred.
 However, he reused so much of his own material that it is very possible that the Obituary overestimated the number of original works.
-For example, it is very probable that CPE Bach counted the Weimar cantatas and the first Leipzig as separate cycles, unaware that so many of the former were recast for the latter.
+For example, it is quite probable that CPE Bach counted the Weimar cantatas and the first Leipzig as separate cycles, unaware that so many of the former were recast for the latter.
 He may not have recalled just how many works by other composers Bach included in cycles after May 1725.
 It is reasonable to believe that Bach assembled four or five annual cycles, largely by himself but increasingly using cantatas by others, which he repeated over the period of his tenure at Leipzig.
 If that is true, there may be very few missing works.

 The traditional BWV numbering of the cantatas relates to the order of publication of the extant works in the nineteenth century and does not reflect their chronology.
 Those interested in the actual order of composition and their relationship to the Lutheran church year should consult Christolph Wolff’s book (pp 270-288).
 For contextual reasons I have, where possible, presented the cantatas in the order in which they are believed to have been performed at Leipzig, as set out by Dürr and Wolff.

 Complete translations of the texts have not been included.
-It is assumed that most people will have access to them with their CD recordings and they are available from the internet and the links to be found at the end of the essays.
-Frequently texts are set out, line by line, in German and English making them quite easy to follow.
+It is assumed that most people will have access to them with their CD recordings and they are available from the internet and the links to be found at the end of each essay.
+Elsewhere texts are set out, line by line, in German and English making them quite easy to follow.
 The strategy used in this book is to provide the reader with a short, paraphrased version within the essay to avoid the need for continual reference to a second volume.
 Only where particular ideas and images are transformed directly into the music is the translation more specific.
 A convention has been adopted whereby a series of four short dashes indicates where a paraphrased section from a verse is inserted directly into the main text.
 Attempts have been made to use English versions that shed light specifically upon Bach's interpretation of individual texts.
 Problems of translation are touched upon, for example, in the essay on C 176, chapter 50 of volume 2.

 These three volumes can be read through from start to finish and that will, undoubtedly, provide the best overview of the canon.
 But they are also intended primarily as a guide for the student or devoted listener who wants to find out more about any individual work than typical CD notes provide.
 S/he can simply enter any cantata number in the search box on the home page (using upper case letters) and hit 'enter'.
 The essay and its chapter heading should appear: click on it and that takes you directly to the essay.
 Comprehensive cross-referencing provides links between many of the works.

 Background, structure, intentions, imagery, the creation and development of ideas and, hopefully some insight into the character of these compositions are areas which have preoccupied the author for over two two decades.
 They underpin the analysis of the works and, although some technical language is essential for purposes of illustration, it should not put off the non-musician.
 A comprehensive glossary has been provided for readers lacking knowledge of essential technical terms (see dropdown).
-Certain expressions cannot be avoided and the non-musician should make him/herself conversant with them e.g. fantasia, ritornello, melisma, key, mode, cadence.
+Certain fundamental expressions cannot be avoided and the non-musician should make him/herself conversant with them e.g. fantasia, chorale, ritornello, melisma, key, mode, cadence.